 Indica or sativa for migraines?

-Overall, Indicas are also good if you have sleeping problems or insomnia due to your migraines.
+Also, indica dominant strains (depending on the THC content) produce a very strong body high, and are also great if you have sleeping problems or insomnia due to your migraines.

-Sativas are also used in medicine but for treating different issues.
+Sativa strains are also used in medicine, but for treating different issues.

 Can marijuana cause migraines?

-However, most patients report positive outcome like having fewer migraines or not at all.
+Most patients report positive outcomes, like having fewer migraines or not at all.

-On the other hand, taking a large amount of marijuana before going to sleep can have some undesirable effects the next morning.
-Nobody wants to wake up feeling hungover and sleepy.
+Consuming large amounts of marijuana before sleep can produce some undesirable effects the next morning.
+Nobody wants to wake up feeling groggy and sleepy.

 Purple Urkle (THC 20%)

-This classic Indica strain has very high THC levels, so only a few puffs would be enough to relieve you from your pain.
+This classic indica has very high THC levels, so only a few puffs will be enough to relieve you from your pain.
 If you try this strain you should also expect a heavy “couch-lock” effect.
-It even makes you want to take a nap immediately, so use it wisely and at night.
+It will even make you want to take a nap immediately, so use it wisely and at night.

 Blue Dream (THC 17-24%)

-Blue Dream provides a calming, yet euphoric feeling.
-It’s perfect during the day because it will not put you down to sleep as classic Indicas.
+Blue Dream provides a calming and euphoric feeling.
+It’s perfect during the day because it will not put you down to sleep as a classic indica.
 Blue Dream has a very pleasant fruity-sweet flavor.
-Also, it’s good for preventing nausea, as a common side symptom of migraines.
+Also, it’s good for preventing nausea, a common companion to migraines.

 Chocolope (THC 18-21%)

-This is actually a Sativa strain with high THC content, but very effective when it comes to reducing the migraine pain.
-It’s perfect for working days, since it’s very energizing.
-Take smaller doses at first, especially if you are a beginner, it’s very potent!
+Chocolope is actually a sativa with high THC content, but is very effective when it comes to reducing the migraine pain.
+It’s perfect for working days since it’s very energizing.
+Take smaller doses at first, especially if you are a beginner, as it’s very potent!

 White Widow (THC 18-25%)

-White Widow is very popular strain from Amsterdam and is very well known for its painkilling properties.
-As a hybrid, it will not calm you down as a classic Indica, on the contrary, it will make you uplifted.
+White Widow is a very popular strain from Amsterdam and is very well known for its painkilling properties.
+As a hybrid, it will not calm you down as a classic indica.
+On the contrary, it will make you uplifted.
 It’s perfect for everyday use since it enables you to maintain a sense of mental awareness.
 White Widow is also great for easing muscle tension at the back of your neck.

 OG Kush (THC 19-26%)

 This one is a great strain for fighting stress-caused migraines.
-First, it brings you a wave of euphoria while taking away the pain.
-Since it’s a very potent strain, beginners users should take it slowly and can expect a couch-lock effect.
-So, it’s better to use it at night or during the weekend.
+First, it brings forth a wave of euphoria while taking away the pain.
+Since it’s very potent, beginners should take it slowly and expect a couch-lock effect in the process.
+You are best off smoking OG Kush at night or during the weekend.

 Granddaddy Purple (THC 17-23%)

-This strain is a great choice for your nighttime migraines since it keeps you fixed on the spot.
-It makes your body relax and will help you float your mind off from everyday worries, which makes it great for lowering stress levels.
+This strain is a great choice for your nighttime migraines since it will keep you fixed on the spot.
+It will make your body relaxed and will help you float your mind off from everyday worries, which makes it great for lowering overall stress levels.